 Propped up on a Bukit beach but not sure where to eat?
 Here's our guide to the best restaurants, cafes and sunset spots in Uluwatu, Bingin, Balangan & beyond

-It’s no secret that the food scene is blowing up all over Bali – none more so than down in Uluwatu on the Bukit Peninsula, which, until recently, has mostly been all about cheap’n’cheerful warung eats for the surfie crew.
-These days, the café culture is booming, and so is the fine dining movement, so here’s our list of where to eat south of the airport, helpfully broken down into Splurging Treats and Everyday Eats.
+It’s no secret that the restaurant scene is blowing up all over Bali – none more so than down in Uluwatu on the Bukit Peninsula, which, until recently, has mostly been all about cheap’n’cheerful warung eats for the surfie crew.
+These days, the café culture is booming, and so is the fine dining movement, so to help you decide where to eat south of the airport, here’s our list of Uluwatu’s best restaurants, helpfully broken down into Everyday Eats and Splurging Treats.